 3Check your insurance papers to see if your VIN is listed.
 When you insure your vehicle, you have to provide information about it to the insurance company.
 As such, your VIN should be listed on your insurance policy and may appear on insurance documents that you receive by mail.
 Check your automobile insurance papers to look for the 17 character VIN.XContact your insurance company for assistance if you can’t find your paperwork.

-4Search your car repair records if you have had done.
+4Search your car repair records if you have had work done.
 Knowing your car’s VIN allows mechanics to find out precise details about how it was manufactured and what parts were used to build it.
 Check any repair receipts and records you may have to look for the VIN.
 The number may be written on these documents for reference.XYou should keep copies of your car repair records to prove that you have done your part to keep your vehicle in good shape if you eventually want to sell it.

 5Contact your car dealership or manufacturer to decode your VIN.
 Your VIN contains enough identifying information about your vehicle to track down its specific color code.X Call or email your car dealership or manufacturer and ask them if they can provide you with your car color code.
 Provide your complete VIN as well as any other details they request, such as your name and contact information.